jzornes13/os-ticket-prereq-install/README.md

 <img src="https://imgur.com/Up9lYlE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-configure os ticket
+Configure osTicket

--  go to sites in ISS (left side) -> default -> osTicket, then on the right in blue click browse *80(http).
+-  Go to sites in ISS (left side) -> default -> osTicket, then on the right in blue click browse *80(http).
--  you should see the picture below, if you have an error message restart the lab or figure out what you did wrong
+-  You should see the picture below, if you have an error message restart the lab or figure out what you did wrong
 </p>
 <br />